skiffos/SkiffOS/configs/browser/v86/README.md

 [Run the pre-built demo] by clicking the link!

-[Run the pre-build demo]: https://copy.sh/v86/?profile=copy/skiffos
+[Run the pre-built demo]: https://copy.sh/v86/?profile=copy/skiffos

 You can also download the [demo image] and run it yourself: